Marketing reports damage my car.

 - Provide a PDF version of the entire report.
 Learn to use Acrobat, Preview or another utility to combine dashboards and detailed findings.
 It’s a lousy way to deliver this information, but it mushes it all together into a single easy-to-distribute package

 - Get good at data visualization.
 I already mentioned this above.
 Progressive detail only works if the client can read it.
-I’ve obsessed about data visualization since 2013.
-Check it out

 - For dashboards and detailed recommendations, don’t require tools.
 Not even Excel.
 Clients should be able to browse and read using software they already have: A web browser, maybe a PDF reader